-The most common uses for having a generator power cord including supplying power to homes during blackouts, powering up heavy-duty machinery in remote areas such as in the middle of the forest to split logs, and to supply power to several devices during outdoor events.
+The most common uses for having a generator power cord include supplying power to homes during blackouts, powering up heavy-duty machinery in remote areas such as in the middle of the forest to split logs, and supplying power to several devices during outdoor events.
 If you are familiar with any of these things, there’s very little reason not to invest in a good generator and the appropriate power cords.

 Why Selecting the Right Generator Power Cord Matters

-In order to get maximum effectiveness from your generator, you need to the appropriate type of generator power cord.
-If you end up purchasing and using a wrong power cord, you’re potentially opening yourself, your home or RV, your appliances, or your generator to several risks, including costly damages.
-Although generators are designed to make life simpler, a lack of knowledge could end up a complete disaster.
+To get maximum effectiveness from your generator, you need the appropriate type of generator power cord.
+If you end up purchasing and using the wrong power cord, you’re potentially opening yourself, your home or RV, your appliances, or your generator to several risks, including costly damages.
+Although generators are designed to make life simpler, a lack of knowledge could end in a complete disaster.

 Types of Generator Power Cords and Plugs

 Typically, we can split up the types of generator power cords based on their prongs and whether they can twist-lock into place.
 Below, we’ll describe the different plugs and receptacles commonly found in generators and what they are used for.